usmcamgrimm/grocery-list/README.md

 This is a simple grocery list app I made for my wife.

-Followed a tutorial for this, the purpose of which was to show how to incorporate local storage.
+The beginnings of this app were from a tutorial, the basis of which was to learn how to utilize local storage.